 They want to focus on influencing policy at a school level.
 Through this they will try to make the school and other relevant stakeholders, teachers, the Department of Education to design a policy against bullying.
 Additionally, they would like to raise awareness against bullying through various activities such as school dialogues, developing flyers, and workshops.

 We look forward to supporting these youth as they execute their ideas!
-A big thanks, once again, to our incredible partner Africa Unite and their facilitators for a job well done.
+A big thanks, once again, to our incredible partner Africa Unite, specifically Georvi Simalungana and Brilliant Nyambi, for their tireless work in empowering the next generation of leaders.
+We are grateful to have been able to partner with them!